Introducing Gradio 5.0

 default = None

 sample inputs for the function; if provided, appear within the chatbot and can be clicked to populate the chatbot input.
-Should be a list of strings if `multimodal` is False, and a list of dictionaries (with keys `text` and `files`) if `multimodal` is True.
-Should also include values for the additional inputs if they are provided.
+Should be a list of strings representing text-only examples, or a list of dictionaries (with keys `text` and `files`) representing multimodal examples.
+If `additional_inputs` are provided, the examples must be a list of lists, where the first element of each inner list is the string or dictionary example message and the remaining elements are the example values for the additional inputs -- in this case, the examples will appear under the chatbot.

 example_labels: list[str] | None